 - Pack a small frypan and saucepan this helps to make quick meals like scrambled eggs, oats, porridge etc.

-We found booking vacation homes through Airbnb more comfortable as it allowed us to be in control of food we prepare for our baby.
+We found booking vacation homes through Airbnb more comfortable as it allowed us to be in control of the food we prepare for our baby.
 We prefer a vacation home as it comes with a kitchen.
-On our trips, we would feed him at the room and then go out between meals for sightseeing.
+On our trips, we would feed him in the room and then go out between meals for sightseeing.
 This vacation routine put him at ease too, since he started expecting his meals at the room and snacks on the go.

-When Airbnb has not been possible we have checked with the hotel for kid friendly meals.
+When Airbnb has not been possible we have checked with the hotel for kid-friendly meals.
 Most hotels are happy to oblige.
 Breakfast we ate at hotel buffets.
 For all the other meals I planned a menu of what to feed my baby in advance.
 That way I felt better prepared to handle any changes that happened.

 I hope my post on preparing for travel with your babyled weaning baby helped.
-In the next post I will cover what can be offered to baby on vacation and a look at what Little A ate on one such vacation we took.
+In the next post, I will cover what can be offered to baby on vacation and a look at what Little A ate on one such vacation we took.
 See you in the next post!